internetdrew/internetdrew/README.md

 ## 🛠️ Things I've Built

 ### [Just the Count](https://www.justthecount.com/)
-A web application built for quick and easy daily counts for local businesses, allowing them to move away from spreadsheets, overpriced per-seat pricing, and bloated software.
+A web application built for quick and easy daily counts for local businesses, allowing them to move away from spreadsheets, per-seat pricing, and bloated software.
 Perfect for daily counts and quick stock checks across multiple locations.

 ### [TappedIn](https://tappedin-two.vercel.app) (MVP)
 An AI-powered tool that helps marketing teams turn blog posts into authority-building LinkedIn posts.
 Currently gathering feedback from content marketers to guide the next iteration.